Nurturing relationships with other bloggers within your niche is still one of the best ways to grow a blog.

 If the blogger you’re trying to build a relationship with doesn’t want to engage with you, don’t become a mosquito and pester them with tens of comments and/or emails.

-Just as it happens in real life, if you rush, you’re going to alienate the other person.
+Just as it happens in real life, if you force the connection, you’re going to alienate the other person.

-3. Be direct, honest about what you want
+3. Be direct and honest about your intentions.

 After all, if you feel a bit sleazy, it’s not because it’s not nice to ask for favors, but probably because you can’t repay them, which means you shouldn’t be asking anything of them in the first place.

-6. Be perseverant, but don’t become a mosquito
+5. Be perseverant, but don’t turn into a mosquito

 There’s a lot of noise around the blogosphere so don’t be offended if people don’t respond – try again in a little while – but try not to send them tons of e-mails and messages.